-At Prosite, in addition to our professional services, we recommend implementing the following drain fly prevention tips:
+At Prosite, in addition to our pest control treatments for flies, we recommend implementing the following drain fly prevention tips:

 The ideal way to prevent problems with annoying drain flies is to keep drains clear of debris.
 Regular maintenance of drains goes a long way in avoiding issues with drain flies.

 Use dehumidifiers to control moisture levels in your home to help make it less attractive to these moisture-seeking pests.